nodejs/TSC/Nodejs-Bug-Bounty-Security-Fund.md

 the project's share of bug bounties paid out by the [Hackerone](https://www.hackerone.com/) bug bounty program.

-The funds in the account are intended to be used by the TSC to encourage contributions to the project with respect to security and in particular the handling of vulnearabilities.
+The funds are to be used
+to encourage contributions to the project with respect to security and in particular the handling of vulnearabilities.